prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-1-Hello-World.md

 title: "A Fresh Start"
 ---

-Hi, I'm Prabha Markandan.
+Hi, I’m Prabha Markandan.

-After a long break, I feel compelled to share my thoughts again!
-This time, on all things engineering, my AI learnings, coding experiments, and anything interesting around identity, leadership, and beyond.
+After a long break, I’m excited to start sharing again - this time on engineering, AI, coding experiments, and reflections on engineering leadership, growth, and identity.

-This space is where I’ll jot down what I’m learning, tinkering with, and reflecting on.
+This will be my space to capture what I’m learning, building, and thinking about.

-Whether you’re a fellow engineer, leader, coder, or just curious, I hope you find something here that sparks your interest or helps you along your journey.
+Whether you’re building, leading, learning, or just curious, I hope you’ll find ideas here that spark inspiration or offer something useful for your own journey.

-Stay tuned for stories, experiments, and insights!
+Stay tuned for stories, experiments, and insights ahead.